coop152/obsidian-vaults/Systems Architecture (25212)/Main Memory.md

 Bigger memories require longer wires, so they're slower and more power-hungry.
 Therefore, **bigger is slower, smaller is faster**.
 The usual logical representation of RAM is quite "long and thin"; you generally imagine it as one long contiguous string of data.
 In reality, the physical construction of ram is closer to a square: (logical model on the right, "real" shape on the left)
 ![](Pasted%20image%2020230216134343.png)
+## Content Addressable Memory (CAM)
+Also known as "associative memory".
+In RAM, an address is the input and some data is the output.
+In CAM, the data is the input and the address is the output.
+As it has a different function to RAM, it is only used for special use cases such as:
+- Highly associative caches
+- Packet routing in networks
+- AI/ML acceleration